rexarski/rexarski.com/content/posts/2023-04-02-commit-messages.md

 +++
+title = "How to git commit"
-title = "Enforcing consistency in commit messages" date = "2023-04-02" description = ""
+date = "2023-04-02"
+description = ""
 tags = ["git"]